- What is Section 80GGC?

-Section 80GGC of the Income Tax Act allows individuals to claim a tax-saving deduction with respect to donations made to the political parties of India.
-Under this section, the entire amount made to a donation can be claimed as a deduction, but this section 80GGC deduction is allowed only under the old tax regime.
+Section 80GGC of the Income Tax Act allows individuals to claim a tax-saving deduction for donations to political parties in India.
+Under this section, the entire amount contributed as a donation can be claimed as a deduction, but the 80GGC deduction is allowed only under the old tax regime.

 In this blog topic, we will understand all about Section 80GGC, including its eligibility, features, applicability, and more.

 Section 80GGC of the Income Tax Act is a tax-saving mechanism for all individuals who have made donations to active political parties or electoral trusts in India.
-The deduction under this section further encourages individuals to come forward and support the political system of their nation.
+The deduction under this section further encourages individuals to come forward and support their nation's political system.

-However, it is to ensure that the entire amount is eligible for the deduction only if it is not deposited in cash but through some other medium.
-Along with this, the political parties must be registered under Section 29A of the Representation of the People Act, 1951.
+However, the entire amount is eligible for the deduction only if it is not deposited in cash but through another medium.
+Additionally, the political parties must be registered under Section 29A of the Representation of the People Act, 1951.
 Suppose you, as a taxpayer, had made contributions to any political party that is not registered under the Registration of Persons Act section 29A.
 In that case, the deduction under section 80GGC is not eligible.

 The eligible entities that can claim the section 80GGC deduction are: